Financial Independence Update – November 2019

 My wife is very grateful for her pension as well.
 She has been contributing to her defined contribution plan for about 18 years as well, but this is a contributory plan.

-Since inception, her pension as part of this asset mix has returned just over 6%.
+Since inception, her pension has returned just over 6% at the time this post.
 Not great, not horrible either.
 I suspect this is likely due to my investment choice for her in ~35% Canadian bonds.
 I wanted to take a balanced approach with this part of her retirement fund since I have her invested in 100% equities inside her TFSA and RRSP; a number of Canadian dividend paying stocks and some U.S. ETFs.

 Yet, when I compare her returns with investing only in the S&P 500 (via low-cost iShares ETF IVV), which has returned about 6% over a similar period (since May 2000) and maybe that’s not so bad at all.

-My current thinking is we take my wife’s pension assets at age 55 and convert that DC pension to a LIRA.
+My current thinking is we take my wife’s pension assets at age 55 and convert that DC pension to a LIRA, then to a LIF.

 Long before I started my blog (hard to believe it’s been almost 10 years…), my wife and I recognized with good paying jobs, maintaining our health, and keeping a modest, consistent savings rate for investment purposes would be our biggest tickets to financial independence by age 50.